CEP-Comwell/Linux-Sysadmin-Training/Module5_Processes_and_Services.md

 When you connect to a remote system via SSH, all processes you start are tied to your SSH session by default.
 If your SSH connection drops (network issues, laptop sleep, etc.), all running processes will be terminated.
 This is where background process management becomes critical.

+> 💡 **Pro Tip: Can You Reconnect to a Former SSH Session?**
+>
+> If you started a background process and your original SSH session is still running on the server (for example, you lost your local terminal but the session didn't exit), you generally cannot "reattach" to that SSH session directly with standard SSH.
+Each SSH login creates a new session.
+>
+> **To recover or reattach to a session in the future:**
+> - **Use `screen` or `tmux`:** These terminal multiplexers allow you to detach and later reattach to the same session from any SSH connection.
+Always start important work inside a `screen` or `tmux` session.
+> - **If you forgot to use a multiplexer:**
+>   - You can find the old session's processes (e.g., with `ps aux | grep ssh`) but you cannot reattach to the shell or its job control.
+>   - For truly critical jobs, you can sometimes use `reptyr <pid>` to take over a running process and bring it into your new shell (install `reptyr` first; not all systems support it).
+> - **For future sessions:** Always use `screen` or `tmux` for interactive or long-running SSH work you may need to recover.
+>
+> **Summary:** Standard SSH does not support reattaching to a previous session.
+Use a multiplexer for true session recovery.

 > 💡 **Pro Tip: Recovering Background Processes After SSH Reconnect**
 >